 The Churches of Britain and Ireland

 Holy Trinity (CoS), on an old postcard (franked 1907), from Geoff Watt's Collection.
 Previously shown as another view of Hope Park Church, thanks to John Sutherland for pointing out the error.
-A modern view.
-The tower.
-Both © Alan Craxford.
+A modern view, and the tower, both © Alan Craxford.
+Two more views - 1, 2, both © Chris Stafford (2014).
 This interior view (from Susie Larsen's postcard collection) was previously in the "Unknown" section.
 My appreciation to Phil Draper for supplying the identification!
 Link.

 Kingdom Vineyard Church hold their Sunday Services in the Cosmos Community Centre, on Abbey Walk. © Jim Parker.